 - 5-5.
 Sick leave is for health reasons only, including diagnostic and preventative examinations, treatment, and recovery.
-Accrued sick leave may be used for the health needs of the employee, employee's child who is under the age of 18 or an adult child who is disabled, parent, spouse, injured military service member as established under Rrule 5-20, legal dependent, or a person in the household for whom the employee is the primary care giver.
+Accrued sick leave may be used for the health needs of the employee, employee's child-who is under the age of 18 or an adult child who is disabled, parent, spouse, injured military service member as established under Rrule 5-20, legal dependent, or a person in the household for whom the employee is the primary care giver.
 The appointing authority may require documentation of the familial relationship.
-(1/1/14)(02/2017) - A. Appointing authorities may use discretion to send employees home for an illness or injury that and charge sick leave if an employee comes to work with what an appointing authority determines to be an illness or injury that either impacts the employee's ability to perform the job or the safety of others.
+(1/1/14) (02/2017) - A. Appointing authorities may use discretion to send employees home for an illness or injury that and charge sick leave if an employee comes to work with what an appointing authority determines to be an illness or injury that either impacts the employee's ability to perform the job or the safety of others.
 Sick leave shall be charged but Aannual leave shall be charged if sick leave is exhausted; unpaid leave if both annual and sick leave are exhausted.
-(02/2017) - B. Employees must shall provide the State's authorized form (or other official document containing the same information) a State of Colorado Medical Leave Form (or other official document containing the same information) from a health care provider for an absence of more than three consecutive full working days for any health reason or the use of sick leave shall be denied.
-Appointing authorities have the discretion to require the State's authorized form (or other official document containing the same information) a Medical Leave Form for absences of less than three days when the appointing authority has a reasonable basis for suspecting abuse of sick leave.
-(7/1/13)(02/2017) - This form (or other official document centaining the same information)must be completed by a health care provider.
-The completed official form or document must be returned within 15 days from the appointing authority's request.
-(02/2017)(7/1/13) - Failure to provide the form State's authorized form (or other official document containing the same information) mayshall result in denial of leave and possible corrective/disciplinary action.
-(7/1/13) Appointing authorities have the discretion to approve other forms of leave if sick leave is denied.
+(02/2017) - B. Employees must shall provide a State of Colorado Medical Leave Form (or other an official document containing the same information) from a health care provider for an absence of more than three consecutive full working days for any health reason or the use of sick leave shall be denied.
+Appointing authorities have the discretion to require a Medical Leave Form for absences of less than three days when the appointing authority has a reasonable basis for suspecting abuse of sick leave.
+(7/1/13) (02/2017) - 1.
+This form (or other official document containing the same information) must be completed by a health care provider.
+The completed form must be returned within 15 days from the appointing authority's request.
+(7/1/13) - Failure to provide the form (or other official document containing the same information) mayshall result in denial of leave and possible corrective/disciplinary action.
+(7/1/13) Appointing authorities have the discretion to grant other forms of leave if sick leave is denied.
 (02/2017)